Mercosur Parliament

 The Mercosur Parliament (Parlamento del Mercosur, Parlamento do Mercosul), known also as Parlasur, or Parlasul, is the parliamentary institution of the Mercosur trade bloc.
-It is composed of 81 MPs, 18 from each member states of the bloc - Argentina, Brazil, Paraguay and Uruguay - and 9 from applying member Venezuela.
-Associate members - Bolivia, Chile, Colombia, Ecuador and Peru - may also hold seats in the Parliament, but with no voting powers.
+It is composed of 81 MPs, 18 from each member states of the bloc - Argentina, Brazil, Bolivia, Paraguay and Uruguay - and 9 from applying member Venezuela.
+Associate members - Bolivia, Chile, Colombia, Ecuador, and Peru - may also hold seats in the Parliament, but with no voting powers.

 History

 The creation of the Mercosur Parliament traces back to a 2002 process of establishing bodies and procedures aimed at the institutionalization and political autonomy of the bloc.

-During the XXVII Meeting of Mercosur Heads of State on 17 December 2004, at Ouro Preto, Minas Gerais, the Common Market Council (CMC) instructed the Joint Parliamentary Commission (CPC) to write a protocol establishing the Mercosur Parliament, recommending its completion until the end of 2006.
+During the XXVII Meeting of MERCOSUR Heads of State and Government on 17 December 2004, at Ouro Preto, Minas Gerais, the Common Market Council (CMC) instructed the Joint Parliamentary Commission (CPC) to write a protocol establishing the Mercosur Parliament, recommending its completion until the end of 2006.
 The CPC created the project in advance and on 9 December 2005, the presidents of Argentina, Brazil, Paraguay and Uruguay signed the Constitutive Protocol of the Mercosur Parliament, creating the new body.

 The first session of the Parliament should have been held before 31 December 2006, but it was only held on 7 May 2007, replacing the CPC.
 In June 2008, the MPs held their first parliamentary session outside the Mercosur headquarters in Montevideo, on the city of San Miguel de Tucumán, where the XXXV Meeting of Mercosur Heads of State was also being held.